 Wheaton College is committed to supporting Latino/a Ph.D. students in religious, theological, and biblical studies through the Hispanic Theological Initiative.

-Wheaton College is a member of the Hispanic Theological Initiative.
+Wheaton College is a member of the Hispanic Theological Initiative (HTI).
 HTI is a consortium of 25 Ph.D. granting institutions seeking to increase the recruitment, retention, and graduation rates of Latino/a Ph.D. students in religious, theological, and biblical studies.
 It accomplishes these goals by providing a forum for the exchange of information, ideas, and best practices to address the needs of Latino/a faculty and students and by providing established Latino/a scholars as mentors for these doctoral students.
-HTI works in collaboration with seminaries, colleges, and universities to help prepare the next generation of Latino/a scholars by doing everything possible to ensure success in their doctoral programs.
+HTI works in collaboration with seminaries, colleges, and universities to help prepare the next generation of Latino/a scholars by doing everything possible to ensure their success in their doctoral programs.
 HTI fellows already are occupying teaching and administrative positions in a wide variety of institutions around the country.

 Dr. M. Daniel Carroll R. (Rodas), Blanchard Professor of Old Testament at Wheaton College, has begun a four-year term on the HTI steering committee.
 Dr. Carroll R., who is half-Guatemalan, comes to Wheaton College after many years teaching in Central America and at Denver Seminary, where he launched a Spanish-speaking lay training program.
 He attends an Hispanic church in the area and is involved with Latino/a students on campus.
-The Biblical and Theological Studies department also enjoys the contributions of Dr. Carlos Sosa Siliezar, a New Testament scholar from Guatemala.
+The School of Biblical and Theological Studies also enjoys the contributions of Dr. Carlos Sosa Siliezar, a New Testament scholar from Guatemala.

 Clearly, Wheaton College is making strides in reaching out to prospective Latino/a students.
 There is more to be done.
 Come and be part of this wonderful movement at one of the country’s premier evangelical educational institutions!